By: Ashley Smith (SALT Administrative Manager)

 Your salon culture includes all of the characteristics that make your salon unique: The behaviors and values that you want to exemplify, and which you expect from both yourself, your employees, and your clients.
 It’s a lot like company culture, and it’s one of the most important aspects of your business.

 Your salon culture should be a reflection of who you are as a business owner, stylist, and person.
-It should help your clients understand what makes you different from the countless other salons that they could choose from.
+This includes making sure strategies used to run your business (such as double booking) never compromise your client's salon experience.
+Salon culture should help your clients understand what makes you different from the countless other salons that they could choose from.
 And it should bleed into all other aspects of your business, from the products you use and sell to the decor in your space and everything in between.

 Generally speaking, salons come in two main varieties: Commission- and rental-based.
 Neither is inherently better or worse than the other, but each has its own pros and cons that you should consider before deciding which one is right for you.